georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 In your terminal you should see compiler's magic:

-* final class that extends `java.lang.Record`
+* a final class that extends `java.lang.Record`
 * getter methods
 * `toString()`, `equals()` and `hashCode()`
 * a public constructor with two String arguments

 ---

-# Combining Records with Builder pattern
+## Combining Records with the Builder pattern

 When using immutable objects it becomes pretty hard to change a field and to create a new object with the rest of the fields having the same values.
 The [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) can be used by using [Lombok](https://projectlombok.org/)'s annotation `@Builder(toBuilder=true)`.